AncientToaster/load-simulator/readme.md

 + **network-files**: Directory where **network.sh** stores its temporary files
 + **disk-files**: Directory where **disk.sh** stores its temporary files

+## Watching the Logs ##

+There are a number of logs, but the best one to watch to get everything is verbose.log:

+    cd load-simulator/logs/ && watch tail -25 verbose.log

 ## Cleanup and Leftover Files ##

 When set to run forever, the simulator often leaves behind extra files when terminated.